 The key tips :

-– Cut the strip a couple of inches longer than needed, as the ends are likely to be a mess.
+– Cut the strip at least 2″-5cm longer than needed, as the ends are likely to end up a mess.

 – Cut the end at an angle, so the first section being pulled through is narrow.

 – Trim the seam allowances narrower than the loop, but not less than 1/4″-5mm.

 This is a technique I have difficulty with.
 For me, the tube needs to be at least twice as wide as the seam allowance.
 And at least twice as wide as any ribbon/tape used for pulling through.

 Narrow tubes called ‘rouleaux’ can be made most easily from fine fabric such as lawn or silk.
 (It’s a French word pronounced ‘roo-low’.
 The x on the end is correct for a plural meaning, but often omitted outside France.)

 Some people can make beautiful rouleaux.
 If this technique comes easily to you, leave the wide seam allowances (or just trim one layer), as they give the tube more substance and wear resistance.

 Many turning techniques :